 It seems like more and more people are doing study exchanges, moving abroad, and travelling nowadays.
 This is great!
 I LOVE people going and seeing the world.
-In travelling, moving abroad people can make lifetime friends around the globe.
+In travelling, moving abroad people can make lifetime international friends around the globe.

 I LOVE people going and seeing the world